Skip to main content

 • Use of incorrect loan balance

-Banking regulators point out that these errors may be considered breaches of contract and could expose the financial institution to legal action.
+Banking regulators point out that these errors may be considered breaches of contract.
+These errors could then expose the financial institution to legal action.

 Since ARMs involve changing index values periodically and oftentimes complex computer calculations, they seem to attract human and software errors.
 Mortgage audit firms point out that leading publications such as The Wall Street Journal, MONEY, Forbes, and Newsweek have warned borrowers about miscalculations occurring in up to 50 percent of ARMs.